vahi/pegasus-annex/nersc/README.md

 ![NERSC Repositories Listing by Project](./images/nersc-harbor-repos.png)

-## Deploy the container into Rancher
+## Step 2.
+Deploy the container into Rancher

 In your webbrowser go to https://rancher2.spin.nersc.gov/dashboard/auth/login and login with your NERSC username and password.